xinyuang/DeveloperCheatsheet/mySQL.md

 `select empno,ename, deptno, sal,sal*12 annlsal from emp order by deptno, annlsal desc;`
 inquiry interval:
-`select * from emp where sal between 1000 and 2000;`
+`select * from emp where sal between 1000 and 2000;` `SELECT users.name AS user, products.name AS favorite FROM users INNER JOIN products ON users.fav = products.id`